All Episodes

 Everybody was distancing themselves from everybody.

-moment in time was one of the most destructive moments in time that we've ever experienced.
+That moment in time was one of the most destructive moments in time that we've ever experienced.

-It destroyed our It destroyed human beings are social people.
+It destroyed human beings are social people.

 They want to be in groups.

-We want to be together.
+They want to be together.

-We want to come together instinctively.
+We want to, we're, you know, we want to come together instinctively.

-And to do that, like there's a whole lot of people that are responsible for that, that should be held accountable for what they did.
+And to do that, like there's a whole lot of people that are responsible for that that should be held accountable for what they did.

 I couldn't agree more.